 Engineering school is ridiculously expensive with laboratory and miscellaneous fees to pay above the tuition.
-But apart from that, there is also the money spent on a daily basis as an engineering student.
+But apart from that, there is also the money or allowance spent on a daily basis as an engineering student.

 Managing finances is one of the most difficult aspects in being a young adult.
 Regardless if the money allowance is given by parents or earned from a job, it is important to live within a budget as financial resources are always limited.
 Unless you are a spoiled brat or a bank account hacker who always gets away with it.